 All U.S. states have passed laws known as usury laws, that define maximum lawful interest rates for loans.
 These laws were passed in order to protect consumers and to prevent loan sharking, exploitative lending practices often associated with criminal enterprises.

 A loan that charges an unlawfully high interest rate may be referred to as a usurious loan.

 If you are making a loan or issuing credit that will carry interest, make sure that you investigate your state's usury laws and confirm that the interest rate you're charging is lawful.
 You should not assume that an interest rate charged by a commercial lender or credit card company will be a lawful rate, as those lenders may be exempt from usury laws that will apply to you.

 If you are uncertain of your state's maximum interest rate, you can include a clause that provides for interest "at the maximum rate permitted by" the laws of your state.
-However, that clause may scare off a prospective client or customer, and if and when you want to collect interest in a loan or overdue account, you will still need to determine what rate you may legally charge.
+However, that clause may scare off a prospective client or customer.
+Also, if and when you want to collect interest in a loan or overdue account you will still need to determine what rate you may legally charge.